shaungt1/Shaun-Pritchard-Portfolio/Design UX/UI/README.md

 # Welcome to My Design Portfolio Section

->  Using this section, I will showcase my graphic, web, and video design projects, VFX, animations, physics engines (Three.js, Animie.js, etc.), and other work I have made over the years.
-As a graphic designer, I graduated from Tampa Technical Institute with an associate's degree.
-Since then, I have worked on logos for many businesses, including several Enterprise companies.
-My portfolio highlights my abilities in being creative, which I love to do..
+>  I consider myself to be a creative individual and have been for years.
+Since graduating from Tampa Tech with an AA in graphic arts in 2000, I've pursued design work and educated myself on UX/UI design principles.
+In my opinion, they are crucial to the development of any product.
+The following are several of my personal Figma UX/UI designs for professional and personal projects I have contributed to and designed.

-## My Design
+## My Design Work

 > I have been designing for 20 years and love creating.
 These are some of my designs based in multiple technologies.
+This repo is always a work in progress.

  * Graphic Design
+ * UX/UI
  * Video Production & Design
  * VFX
  * WebGL